Episode 211: Project Management for Non-Project Managers (Free)

 And who gets the blame?
 Yup... we do.

-To help bridge this gap we are interviewing Jack Ferraro, PMP (www.myprojectadvisor.com[Update: Link is no longer available so we removed the link]) who wrote the book “Project Management for Non-Project Managers”.
+To help bridge this gap we are interviewing Jack Ferraro, PMP (www.myprojectadvisor.com[Update: The web page is no longer available so we removed the link]) who wrote the book “Project Management for Non-Project Managers”.
 We discuss the many ways in which functional managers can get involved in project success and we also discuss the four key project management skills that any functional manager needs:

 - Articulating the real customer need and business case